x-andersson-samsung/go-test-workshop/README.md

 - Understand how to write and structure tests in Go
 - Be able to test real-world codebases with unit, integration, and concurrent tests
 - Know how to use tools like `testify`, `go test`, and code coverage utilities effectively
 - Be familiar with Go testing patterns and performance testing (edited)

+# Contributions

+Michał Parzych (mmich-pl) - redesign of exercise 4.